Who needs Aubameyang?! Arsenal offer perfect response to Arteta's huge derby-day call | Goal.com

 Make no mistake about it, this was a huge call from the Arsenal boss.

+"I made what I thought was the right decision," said the Spaniard after the game.
+"We draw a line there.
+We know how important Auba is for us, for the club.
+That's it.
+That's been dealt with so let's move on."

-When the Spaniard arrived at Arsenal, he spoke constantly of his "non-negotiables", and made it clear that there would be consequences for anyone who went against them.
+When Arteta arrived at Arsenal, he spoke constantly of his "non-negotiables", and made it clear that there would be consequences for anyone who went against them.

 Clearly he felt that the breach of pre-match protocol, which is believed to have been down to lateness, warranted punishment.
 But also that it needed to be brought out into the open.